On taming Moffatt-Kimura vortices of doom in the viscous case: Introduction

 \section{Introduction}

-In the study of possible singularity formation in the 3D Euler and Navier-Stokes (NS) equations the scenarios based on setting up a configuration of vortex structures (e.g., vortex tubes or vortex rings) colliding at a nontrivial angle and engineered with an eye on maximizing the vorticity amplification primarily via the mechanism of vortex stretching have been of a particular interest as plausible avenues to arrive at a singularity.
+In the study of possible singularity formation in the 3D Euler and Navier-Stokes equations the scenarios based on setting up a configuration of vortex structures (e.g., vortex tubes or vortex rings) colliding at a nontrivial angle and engineered with an eye on maximizing the vorticity amplification primarily via the mechanism of vortex stretching have been of a particular interest as plausible avenues to arrive at a singularity.

-Moffatt and Kimura \cite{Moffatt2019, Moffatt2019R} proposed a model of two counter-rotating (opposing circulation) vortex rings colliding at a nontrivial angle for which they derived a system of ODEs relating the key physical quantities of interest.
+Moffatt and Kimura \cite{Moffatt2019, Moffatt2019R} proposed a scenario of two counter-rotating (opposing circulation) vortex rings colliding at a nontrivial angle for which they derived a reduced model -- a system of ODEs relating the key physical quantities of interest: the separation distance and the curvature and the radii of the vortex cores at `tipping points'.
 The mechanism is essentially Eulerian and the effects of the viscosity are discussed \emph{a posteriori}.
 Dynamics is divided in two phases, Phase I takes place before the reconnection and Phase II during reconnection.

 While the scenario remains a plausible finite time blow-up scenario in the inviscid case, the situation in the viscous case, due to the process of viscous reconnection, is less transparent.
 Yao and Hussain \cite{Yao2020} performed a DNS study initialized at the Moffatt-Kimura initial configuration and observed that -- in Phase II -- there seems to be significant flattening and stripping of the vortex cores which would be inconsistent with the model.
-Moreover they argued that the formation of bridges during the viscous reconnection is capable of arresting the growth of the vorticity, a mechanism that was not accounted for in the model.
+Moreover they argued that the formation of bridges during the viscous reconnection (Figure 2) is capable of arresting the growth of the vorticity, a mechanism that was not accounted for in the model.
 Moffatt and Kimura addressed some of these issues in \cite{Moffatt2023} and -- in particular -- pointed out that according to their updated calculations the conditions needed to attain a significant amplification of the vorticity magnitude are far beyond what can be realized either in experiments or numerical simulations.

 The goal of this note is to consider the problem from a slightly different angle and propose a two-layer mechanism for preventing a finite time blow-up in the viscous case.